laurengordonfahn/notebook/README.md

 ##Project Description:

 A simple RESTful flask app that allows a user to create, view, edit, reorder by date, and delete notes.
-Using Facebook Oauth sign-in.
+Using Facebook Oauth2 sign-in.
 One page fully dynamic.
 A simple building block application for future projects to be built on-top of.

 ##Enjoy This Project Online: